 General Criteria for Grant Program

-The Montana History Foundation offers grants of $500 to $5,000 in the following categories.
+The Montana History Foundation offers grants of up to $10,000 in the following categories:

 Applicants must be either a non-profit tax-exempt organization (IRS designation) or an exempt governmental unit.
 Project budgets must include a 1:3 match (25% applicant, 75% MHF).
 Volunteer time may be used in this match and should be calculated at $25/hour.
 Successful applicants must track all match, in-kind and cash that is committed to the project as described below.
 Donated materials and/or volunteer services can count towards the match, along with actual cash match.